chentsulin/awesome-graphql/README.md

 <a name="lib-js" />
 ### JavaScript Libraries

+##### Clients
+* [relay](https://github.com/facebook/relay) - Relay is a JavaScript framework for building data-driven React applications.
+* [Apollo Client](https://github.com/apollographql/apollo-client) - A well-documented GraphQL client.
+Has React and Angular bindings.
+* [aws-amplify](https://github.com/aws/aws-amplify) - A client library developed by Amazon for caching, analytics and more that includes a way to fetch GraphQL queries.
+* [graphql-request](https://github.com/prismagraphql/graphql-request) - A minimal GraphQL client for Node and browsers.
+* [FetchQL](https://github.com/gucheen/FetchQL) - A simple GraphQL query client using Fetch.
+* [urql](https://github.com/FormidableLabs/urql) - A simple caching GraphQL client for React.
+* [micro-graphql-react](https://github.com/arackaf/micro-graphql-react) - A lightweight utility for adding GraphQL to React. components.
+Includes simple caching and uses GET requests that could additionally be cached through a service-worker.
+* [Lokka](https://github.com/kadirahq/lokka) - Simple JavaScript client for GraphQL, which you can use anywhere.
+* [react-reach](https://github.com/kennetpostigo/react-reach) - A library to communicate with Graphql through Redux.

+##### Miscellaneous

 * [GraphQL.js](https://github.com/graphql/graphql-js) - A reference implementation of GraphQL for JavaScript.
 * [express-graphql](https://github.com/graphql/express-graphql) - GraphQL Express Middleware.
 * [koa-graphql](https://github.com/chentsulin/koa-graphql) - GraphQL Koa Middleware.